willywdev/ByteIcons/README.md

 > If these icons make your projects dance, a little shoutout would be awesome 🕺🏼

-<p style="color: red">Icons are not showing correctly on some Chromium based browsers!</p>
+**❗️ Icons are not showing correctly on some Chromium based browsers!**

 ## 📋 Table of Contents